 Dan Bloom directs MDRC’s work on groups seeking to gain a foothold in the labor market, including former prisoners, disconnected young adults, low-income noncustodial parents (usually fathers), welfare recipients, individuals with disabilities, and others.
 He is currently directing the U.S. Department of Health and Human Services’ Subsidized and Transitional Employment Demonstration, which is testing innovative subsidized employment models.
 Previous projects include the National Guard Youth ChalleNGe evaluation and evaluations of three state welfare reform initiatives in the 1990s.
 Bloom previously worked for America Works, a for-profit company that operates job-placement programs for welfare recipients.

-Stephanie L. Canizales is a University of California Chancellor’s Postdoctoral Fellow at UC Merced.
-She will begin her appointment as Assistant Professor of Sociology at the University of California at Merced in Fall 2020.
+Stephanie L. Canizales is an Assistant Professor of Sociology at the University of California at Merced.
 Stephanie specializes in migration and immigrant incorporation, children and youth, inequality, poverty, and mobility, race/ethnicity, and organizations.
 Her book project, entitled Sin Padres, Ni Papeles, systematically examines why undocumented, unaccompanied Central American and Mexican youth migrate to Los Angeles, California, and how they incorporate into school, work, family, and community life as they come of age without parents.
 Her next project will more closely analyze youths’ experiences as labor migrants, their entry into and participation in the U.S. workforce and economy, and to further investigate the strategies youth employ to navigate poverty and mobility in a timely manner.
+She specializes in migration and immigrant integration, children and youth, inequality, poverty, mobility, and race and ethnicity.

 Shaun Dougherty is an Associate Professor of Public Policy and Education at the Peabody College of Education & Human Development, Vanderbilt University.
 His work focuses on applied quantitative analysis of education policies and programs, including career and technical education, with an emphasis on understanding how PreK-12 policies and programs impact student outcomes.
 In particular, he emphasizes how policies and practices affect educational equity related to race, class, gender, and disability.
 Dougherty is a former high school mathematics teacher and assistant principal.
 He has conducted policy research for Center for Education Policy Research at Harvard University, the Massachusetts Department of Elementary and Secondary Schools, and the Thomas B. Fordham Institute.